Not-Dhanraj/electrical_rebase/README.md

 # Electrical Project

-Welcome to the Electrical Project!
+Welcome to my Electrical Project !
 This cross-platform application is built using Flutter and Dart, following a Feature-first structure.

 ## Features